trimble-oss/dba-dash-docs/content/docs/help/faq.md

 - [How do I get notifications of new releases?](#how-do-i-get-notifications-of-new-releases)
 - [How do I remove an Instance?](#how-do-i-remove-an-instance)
 - [How do I customize the tooltip length in the grid?](#how-do-i-customize-the-tooltip-length-in-the-grid)
+- [How do I monitor read replicas in Azure?]

 ## Does DBA Dash collect any telemetry or usage information?